RuoyuChen10/Sim2Word/README.md

 # Sim2Word
-Official implement of our work: Sim2Word: Explaining Similarity with Representative Attribute Words via Counterfactual Explanations
+The official implementation of our work: Sim2Word: Explaining Similarity with Representative Attribute Words via Counterfactual Explanations

 Code will be released soon.